Double bind: Example

+Development of the hypothesis

-The term double bind was first used by the anthropologist Gregory Bateson and his colleagues (including Don D. Jackson, Jay Haley and John H. Weakland) in the mid-1950s in their discussions on complexity of communication in relation to schizophrenia.
+The term double bind was coined by the anthropologist Gregory Bateson and his colleagues (including Don D. Jackson, Jay Haley and John H. Weakland) in the mid-1950s, in their discussions on complexity of communication in relation to schizophrenia.
 Bateson made clear that such complexities are common in normal circumstances, especially in "play, humour, poetry, ritual and fiction" (see Logical Types below).
 Their findings indicated that the tangles in communication often diagnosed as schizophrenia are not necessarily the result of an organic brain dysfunction.
 Instead, they found that destructive double binds were a frequent pattern of communication among families of patients, and they proposed that growing up amidst perpetual double binds could lead to learned patterns of confusion in thinking and communication.

-Complexity in communication

-Human communication is complex, and context is an essential part of it.
-Communication consists of the words said, tone of voice, and body language.
-It also includes how these relate to what has been said in the past; what is not said, but is implied; how these are modified by other nonverbal cues, such as the environment in which it is said, and so forth.
-For example, if someone says "I love you", one takes into account who is saying it, their tone of voice and body language, and the context in which it is said.
-It may be a declaration of passion or a serene reaffirmation, insincere and/or manipulative, an implied demand for a response, a joke, its public or private context may affect its meaning, and so forth.

-Conflicts in communication are common and often we ask "What do you mean?" or seek clarification in other ways.
-This is called meta-communication: communication about the communication.
-Sometimes, asking for clarification is impossible.
-Communication difficulties in ordinary life often occur when meta-communication and feedback systems are lacking or inadequate or there isn't enough time for clarification.

-Double binds can be extremely stressful and become destructive when one is trapped in a dilemma and punished for finding a way out.
-But making the effort to find the way out of the trap can lead to emotional growth.